9 Mistakes To Avoid on Your Business School Application

 8. Trying to beat everyone by playing the same game.
 If I told you that you needed to win an olympic gold medal next year, and that getting the gold (regardless of the event) was the only thing that mattered in your entire existence, what event would you compete in?
 Swimming?
 Gymnastics?
 Sprinting?
 No - none of the above.
 Why?
 Because they are incredibly competitive.
 You would compete in alpine sniping, beach soccer, or four-man synchronized horseshoes (yea, that one is real).

-I haven’t met an admissions officer who doesn’t lament this mistake: you are not unique because you went to a great college, and then worked at a very prestigious consulting, investment banking, or other financial industries firm.
+I haven’t met an admissions officer who doesn’t lament this business school application mistake: you are not unique because you went to a great college, and then worked at a very prestigious consulting, investment banking, or other financial industries firm.
 In fact, approximately half of HBS’s admitted class from last year hailed from this less-than-atypical background.
 In speaking with former admissions officers from HBS, Stanford GSB, Stern, Wharton, Haas - and many others - almost everyone repeats some version of the following: “We already know what you did at McKinsey, at Goldman Sachs, at Deloitte….don’t be the millionth person who tells us about being a first and second year associate at the same firms which sent us students last year…let the previous applicants and their applications do some work for you, and focus on the things that make you different from everyone else with your educational background.”

 9. Going for big names in letters of recommendation, rather than big value.
 A lot of applicants - particularly those from reputable financial and/or consulting firms - neglect the possible recommenders who have had genuine and profound exposure to the applicant.
 Instead, these applicants think that if their recommendations are coming from the head honcho, they are better off.
-This is a common, and sometimes fatal error.
+This is a common, and sometimes fatal business school application mistake.
 It is abundantly clear when someone is writing a letter of recommendation based on a tired, old, overused template which could describe any of 1,000 young associates.
 Make sure your recommenders actually know who you are, have seen you perform at your best, and who can credible attest to how you generate success, and overcome failure.